abukatar/devdocs/guides/v2.1/cloud/onboarding/onboarding-tasks.md

 We will create your account and send you a welcome email that provides instructions to access the project.

-The person who signs up for a {{site.data.var.ece}} account is referred to as the _Project Owner_.
+The person who signs up for a {{site.data.var.ece}} account is referred to as the _Account Owner_.

 ## Your welcome e-mail {#email}
-Magento sends a welcome email to the Project Owner using the address that was provided during the sign up process.
+Magento sends a welcome email to the Account Owner using the address that was provided during the sign up process.
 The email contains a link to access your
 {{site.data.var.ece}} project and complete initial project set up.

 You can also access your project by [logging in to your account](https://accounts.magento.cloud){:target="\_blank"}.

 ## Project access and users {#users}
-The Project Owner can add user accounts to provide access to code, manage branches, enter tickets, and support environments.
+The Account Owner can add user accounts to provide access to code, manage branches, enter tickets, and support environments.
 These user accounts can include in-house development, consultants, and Magento solution specialists.

-Typically, the only user the Project Owner must create is the _Technical Admin_.
+Typically, the only user the Account Owner must create is the _Technical Admin_.
 The Technical Admin needs a user account with admin access to create user accounts for developers, set environment permissions, and manage all branches and environments.
 The Technical Admin can be a developer,